acloudfan/Amazon-RDS-Aurora-Postgres-v1/cluster-basic/README.md

 =======================
 Create the test cluster
 =======================
-* Videos  in section#3 shows how to creat the cluster with console
+* Videos  in section#4 shows how to create the cluster with console
 * The instructions here uses a combination of console & CLI

 1. Create the VPC